unidoc/unipdf-examples/templates/README.md

 ## Documentation

 Full documentation can be found in the [documentation](documentation) directory.
-The documentation is written entirely using templates so it can also serve as an example.
+The documentation is written entirely using templates so the source code can also serve as a starting point for creating technical documents/tutorials.

 Documentation PDF file: [unipdf-templates-documentation.pdf](documentation/unipdf-templates-documentation.pdf).